PadTo/Auto_Counter_Strafing_cs_go_2/README.md

 **Scripts Overview**

 - Main Counter-Strafing Script: Automates counter-movements based on the player's current movement keys.
-- Mouse Click Delay Script: Delays mouse clicks for controlled firing. #Does not currently work#
 - Alternate Strafing Script: A variation of the main script with different timings and behaviours.

 **Disclaimer**